drtomonroe/drtomonroe.github.io/index.md

 title: Home
 ---

+{% include link.html
+    link="research"
-# Climb every mountain, ford every stream, follow every rainbow, 'til you find your dream.
+    text="# Climb every mountain, ford every stream, follow every rainbow, 'til you find your dream.

 I am a geneticist dedicated to understanding how human genetic variation influences cardiac form and function.
 I specialize in the design and implementation of tractable experiments that test hypotheses generated from personal and population genetics observations.
-This approach sorts into three primary areas of investigation:
+This approach sorts into three primary areas of investigation:"
+    icon="fas fa-arrow-right"
+    flip=true
+  %}

 {%
   include link.html